therossee/ThesisManagement-Group09/front-end/frontend-structure.md

       - `acceptThesisApplications` : function to accept Student Applications on a Thesis Proposal and automatically reject all the other student applied.
       - `rejectThesisApplications` : function to reject Student Applications on a Thesis Proposal
       - `getStudentApplicationsHistory` : function to get all the applications with thesis infos done by the logged-in student
+- Thesis Start Request APIs
+    - `getSecretaryStartRequest`: Gets all the students' thesis start request for the secretary clerk
+    - `secretaryAcceptStartRequest`: Function to accept a student's thesis tart request by a secreary clerk
+    - `secretaryRejectStartRequest`: Function to reject a student's  thesis start request by a secreary clerk
+    - `insertThesisStartRequest`: Function to insert a thesis start request by a student
+    - `getStudentLastThesisStartRequest`: Function to get its last thesis start request by a student
+    - `getTeacherThesisStartRequest`: Function to get active thesis start request by a student.
+    - `acceptThesisStartRequest`: Function to accept a student's active thesis tart request by a teacher
+    - `rejectThesisStartRequest`: Function to reject a student's active thesis start request by a teacher
+    - `reviewThesisStartRequest`: Function to request Changes on a Student Thesis Start Request by a teacher

   - Get APIs to retrieve others infos:
       - `getExtCoSupervisors`: Gets all the External CoSupervisors
       - `getTeachers` : Gets all the teachers